baikauskaite/MortgageCalculator/README.md

 	* Ability to see the calculation of paymens in a table
 	* Ability to output the calculations to a `txt` file

+## How to run the program

+Be sure to install [JavaFX SDK version 11] (https://gluonhq.com/products/javafx/) or later.
+You can run the code on Intellij or use it to create an executable `.jar` file from source files.
+Open terminal where the `.jar` file was created and enter:

+	java --module-path PATH --add-modules javafx.controls,javafx.fxml -jar Project2.jar

+Instead of the `PATH` placeholder specify the path to the lib folder in the JavaFX SDK package in your computer, for example:

+	/Users/jetbrains/Desktop/javafx-sdk-12/lib

 ## Screenshots

 **The main screen for entering data**